LexBorisoff/web-cli/README.md

 #### *Options Placement* <a name="options-placement"></a>

-Options can be placed anywhere in the command:
+Options can be placed anywhere in the command

 <pre><code>web <em>--browser=firefox</em> this is <em>--incognito</em> an example <em>--engine=duckduckgo</em> search query</code></pre>

-Using short aliases:

 <pre><code>web <em>-b=firefox</em> this is <em>-i</em> an example <em>-e=duckduckgo</em> search query</code></pre>